Management and Marketing

 MGT 320.
 New Venture Creation.
 3 Hours

 Overview of the concepts and aspects involving creation of new business ventures, new product development, and innovation within existing companies (e.g., corporate venturing).
 Topics include entry strategies, creating high potential opportunities, entrepreneurial finance, business plan development, entrepreneurial marketing, the legal structures of new businesses, and government programs for assisting entrepreneurial firms.
-Open to Entrepreneurship majors only with overall 2.7 GPA.
+Entrepreneurship majors only.

 MGT 321.
 Financing Entrepreneurial Ventures.
 3 Hours

 Focuses on financial aspects of starting, growing, and harvesting entrepreneurial ventures.
 Includes assessments of various sources of capital for small and growth businesses with emphasis placed on how common financing deals are structured, common financing pitfalls, and various legal documentation used to consummate financial transactions.
-Fall sections open to Entrepreneurship majors only with overall 2.7 GPA.
+ENT majors only.

 MGT 350.
 Managerial Skills.
 3 Hours